Last Updated: 9th Feb 2024

 There’s a lot of research, planning, and execution that goes into turning an online tutoring business idea into a reality.
 For simplicity’s sake, we’ve compiled a list of key considerations that entrepreneurs must take into account before setting sail:

 As a basic prerequisite, the value of competition analysis can’t be highlighted enough.
 At the very least, it helps a business take stock of the current state of the market, the dominating players, their USPs, various customer segments, and their motivations.

 From a geographical point of view, North America dominates the online private tutoring market covering approximately 32% of the global share.
 But that balance could be shifting in the next few years as developing countries of Asia, particularly, China, India, and Korea begin heavy investing in online tutoring, in the wake of the pandemic.

 As it stands, the global online tutoring market is identified by some familiar businesses that have been at the forefront of eLearning for quite some time.

-Online tutoring is a vast arena and even in the wake of the COVID19 pandemic, it continues to witness an outpouring of successful new ideas, innovations, and business concepts.
+Online tutoring is a vast arena and even in the wake of the COVID-19 pandemic, it continues to witness an outpouring of successful new ideas, innovations, and business concepts.
 Having said that, it makes sense to first select a niche and set up a base.
-Some of the in-demand online tutoring services are as follow:
+Some of the in-demand online tutoring services are as follows: